Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-04-11 00:24:56
+Last Updated: 2025-04-12 00:24:04

-Your heart knows the way.
-Run in that direction.
+I Feel Much Freer Now That I Am Certain The Pope Is The Antichrist.

-By Rumi
+By Martin Luther